bluss/pyproject-local-kernel/README.md

 ## User Experience

-If the Rye(ish) kernel is used in a project where rye is not installed, or the rye project does not have an ipykernel, then starting the kernel fails.
+If the Rye kernel is used in a project where rye is not installed, or the rye project does not have an ipykernel, then starting the kernel fails.

 It starts a "fallback" kernel which that shows a message that rye is not setup